Frequently asked questions.

 In the words of the late author and noted researcher, Dr Henry Schroeder, trace elements (minerals) are "...more important factors in human nutrition than vitamins.
 The body can manufacture many vitamins, but it cannot produce necessary trace minerals or get rid of many possible excesses."

-Why use hair and not blood?
+Why use hair and not blood or urine?

 Hair is an ideal tissue for sampling and testing.
 Firstly, it can be cut easily and painlessly, and can be sent to the lab without special handling requirements.
 Secondly, clinical results have shown that a properly obtained sample can give an indication of mineral status and toxic metal accumulation following long term or even acute exposure.